-The Jones Memorial United Methodist Church and United Methodist Women's Scholarship Award.
-This award is given in honor of the stalwart and Christ-conscious members of the Jones Memorial United Methodist Church, maintaining an average of 2.50 and above; who expresses a genuine interest in the parish ministry and strong support for the United Methodist Women's plans and programs.
+The Jones United Methodist Church and United Methodist Women's Scholarship Award.
+This award is given in honor of the late Reverend Booker T. Anderson who, until his death, was pastor of Jones Memorial United Methodist Church, San Francisco, California.
+To be given to a United Methodist student preferably from Jones Memorial United Methodist Church, maintaining an average of 2.50 and above, who expresses a genuine interest in the parish ministry and strong support for the United Methodist Women's plans and programs.